MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-notifications.md

 ![Book focus time](../../Images/mya/use/book-focus-time.png)

 ## Plan your time away

-When composing an email or calendar invitation about your upcoming time away from work, you might see a suggestion to plan for your time away.
+When composing an email or calendar invitation about upcoming time away from work, you might see a suggestion to plan for it.

 ![Plan your time away checklist](../../Images/mya/use/inline-away.png)